verrazzano/docs/content/en/docs/setup/private-registry/private-registry-full-distribution.md

 </div>
 {{< /clipboard >}}

-   c.
-Run the `${DISTRIBUTION_DIR}/bin/vz-registry-image-helper.sh` script to push the images to the registry:
+3. Run the `${DISTRIBUTION_DIR}/bin/vz-registry-image-helper.sh` script to push the images to the registry:
 {{< clipboard >}}
 <div class="highlight">